twoBirds/twobirds-core/README.md

 - event-driven / loosely coupled,
 - native

 ##### ...
-JavaScript framework that maps objects to DOM nodes.
+JavaScript framework library that maps objects to DOM nodes.

+Even shorter: twoBirds is like jQuery on application level.

 twoBirds strictly follows the [KISS](http://principles-wiki.net/principles:keep_it_simple_stupid) and [DRY](http://principles-wiki.net/principles:don_t_repeat_yourself) doctrines.

 The tB core can be seen as an intermediate step between a simple wrapper/helper library like jQuery and a fully fledged JS framework.

 Like the first, it has selectors for the dom and reasonable modification methods.

 Like the latter, it incorporates a higher level abstraction scheme for application objects.

 The core does not contain higher level DOM elements like datepickers or the like, but gives you a sufficient set of functionality to implement these as you like.

 As a result, a widget is just another application object (same type of code, easy understandable).

-It is JS-linted, jasmine tested and this package contains the complete API documentation.
+tB is JS-linted, jasmine tested and this package contains the complete API documentation.

 tB is the minimum possible toolkit to create an application or reusable js framework.